List of The 4400 characters: Meghan Doyle

 Meghan Doyle, portrayed by Jenni Baird only appeared in Season Four as the new head of NTAC.
 Doyle graduated summa cum laude from Yale University with a joint degree in economics and sociology.
 She studied at Cambridge University as a Marshall Scholar before returning to the states and earning a PhD in political science, specializing in conflict negotiation.
 She was recruited by a government think tank where she designed response protocols for natural disasters and terrorist attacks.
 Integral in the writing of a 2004 document outlining the government's response to the 4400's return, Doyle proved herself an expert in the field.
 She was nominated by Rebecca Parrish, Director of National Intelligence, to take over for Nina Jarvis at NTAC-Seattle.
 In the last episode it is shown that she has developed the ability of transmutation by accidentally turning her pen into a flower.

 Recurring characters

+Linda Baldwin

+Linda, played by Lori Triolo, is the ex-wife of Tom and mother of Kyle.
+She appears throughout the first season.
+She and Tom have drifted apart during Kyle's time in a coma and Linda files for divorce.
+She is also friends with Dennis Ryland who notes he danced with her at their wedding.
+She is one of the first to realise Shawn was responsible for Kyle recovering from his coma.
+Tom moves back in with her and Kyle in an attempt to jog his memories.
+She helps Tom and Diana with retrieving Kyle from federal custody.
+By the second season, hers and Tom's divorce has been finalised.
+Her only subsequent appearance is in "Hidden", where she hides Kyle after he begins to realise he is Jordan Collier's assassin.